refactoring-by-example/refactoringbyexample.com/_posts/2018-03-30-dastardly-duplication.md

 }
 ```

-Create helper functions to creconstruct the object for `getTitles` and perform the object lookups:
+Create helper functions to construct the object for `getTitles` and perform the object lookups:
 ```js
 function resolveKey(key, mapping) {
     const override = mapping[key];